Miranda Brawn

-Education
+Early life and education

+Brawn is of Kashmiri descent on her father's side, while her maternal family are from Dominica.

 Brawn completed the Bar Vocational Course at the University of Law in 2011 and was called to the Bar of England and Wales by The Honourable Society of Lincoln's Inn to become a Barrister-at-Law.

 She also holds a Master of Business Administration (MBA) degree from the University of Westminster Business School.
 Brawn was elected to be a Fellow of the Royal Society of Arts in 2016.

 She was awarded honorary Doctor of Letters from the University of Brighton in 2017 and honorary Doctor of Laws from the University of Law in 2019.

 Career

 Brawn started her banking career as one of the first women of colour on London's trading floor, progressing to become an investment banker, hedge fund sales trader, and senior lawyer.

-On the 1st September 2022, Professor Miranda Brawn has been elected to be a senior visiting fellow at the University of Oxford, Keble College.
+On 1 September 2022, Professor Miranda Brawn has been elected to be a senior visiting fellow at the University of Oxford, Keble College.

 She was a candidate to be a City of London Alderman in May 2022.

 On 1 July 2021, she was appointed to the corporate board of electric vehicle manufacturer Switch Mobility Limited (formerly known as Optare, a subsidiary of Ashok Leyland, part of the Hinduja Group’s global business group) as an independent non-executive director.

 Brawn holds other board roles, which include serving as an advisory board member of The Honourable Society of Lincoln’s Inn for the Investment Committee, Social Mobility Committee, Chapel Committee, and Bar Representation Committee as of 1 January 2021.

 Brawn also works as an Equality Commissioner at Lambeth Council as of 2016.

 She was elected to the Board of the Black Cultural Archives (BCA) as Vice-Chair from 2014 to 2016, and then Patron from 2016 to 2018.
 In 2014, Brawn was also the first Patron of the Black British Academics.

 Brawn is a media contributor for a range of media platforms and publications, including Bloomberg News, both television and radio.

 Philanthropy

 The Miranda Brawn Diversity Leadership Foundation

 Brawn founded and is the President of a UK-registered charity in England and Wales called The Miranda Brawn Diversity Leadership Foundation (TMBDLF).
 The mission of this charity is to eliminate the diversity, equity, and inclusion gaps in the professional workplace through education and empowerment for future diverse leaders.
-On 15th October 2016, the charity launched the UK’s first diversity leadership lecture, and on 1 March 2021, the UK’s first ‘Black Women on Boards’ initiative.
+On 15 October 2016, the charity launched the UK’s first diversity leadership lecture, and on 1 March 2021, the UK’s first ‘Black Women on Boards’ initiative.
 Their work has been recognised by Prince of Wales, Prince Charles, former Prime Minister Theresa May, and the former Speaker of the House of Commons, John Bercow.

 In 2021, Brawn launched The Dr Miranda Brawn Award with Oxford University in partnership with The Miranda Brawn Diversity Leadership Foundation.
 This award is to empower students from underrepresented groups to excel in the education and future careers.